Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMB Downtime.md

 <div class='wide'>

 ## Tool Checks
 If an activity calls for a tool check or for your tool modifier you may have a choice of which ability to use, depending on the tool.
 Consult the table below for which ability checks you may use.
+To calculate your tool modifier, add an ability bonus associated with your tool to the proficiency bonus for the tool.

 Tool |	Available Abilities
 ----------- | ----------- |